 CIP generally relies on water-based solutions coupled with cleaning agents to remove soiled portions of the broader system.
 Hygienically designed equipment can be CIP’d to remove soil and return the product contact surfaces to a “like-new” condition.

 SIP uses high temperatures from steam to kill microorganisms and sterilize the various pipes, valves and other elements of process systems.
 It often is used in conjunction with CIP.
 SIP requires a significant investment in infrastructure, resulting in more overhead related to the maintenance and upkeep of that equipment.
-It needs valves, temperature sensors and steam traps to make sure it’s working properly and to ensure that the steam remains at a consistently high temperature to effectively and efficiently kill microorganisms.
+It needs valves, temperature sensors and steam traps to make sure it’s working correctly and to ensure that the steam remains at a consistently high temperature to effectively and efficiently kill microorganisms.

-Despite these differences, Byron said there are some similarities in both processes, such as piping design, including deadlegs, properly sloped lines and shared duties of valves and instrumentation.
+Despite these differences, Byron said there are some similarities in both processes, such as piping design, including dead legs, properly sloped lines and shared duties of valves and instrumentation.

 Byron noted, however, that finding the right balance between that demand and the need to properly plan and prepare a sound process system is imperative.